steevessaillant/SimpleCRM/README.md

 When this customer is attempted to be deleted
 Then the non-existing customer cannot be deleted

-Given we have a new customer that is 17 yrs of age, it cannot be instanciated thus not added
+When we have a new customer that is 17 yrs of age, it cannot be instanciated thus not added
 | Id    | First Name | Last Name | Age |
 | JD1   | John       | Doe       | 17  |